 Ensure that he has access to water at all times.

 Don’t smoke in your horse’s stable, check that your yard’s electrics are well maintained, keep fire extinguishers serviced and have an escape plan in place.
-There have been well documented fatal stable and barn fires and you can never be too vigilant — in the States, Olympic event rider Boyd Martin lost six horses in an horrific fire apparently caused by an electrical fault.
+There have been well documented fatal stable and barn fires and you can never be too vigilant — a few years ago, top event rider Boyd Martin lost six horses in an horrific fire apparently caused by an electrical fault.